Our Lady of Victory Basilica (Lackawanna, New York)

 View of the side exterior of Our Lady of Victory Basilica.

-The Our Lady of Victory Basilica is a Catholic parish church and national shrine in Lackawanna, New York.
-Due to the multiple charities of founder Father Nelson Baker, the shrine is a popular pilgrimage and visitor destination in Lackawanna.
+The Our Lady of Victory Basilica is a Catholic parish church and national shrine in Lackawanna, New York which was consecrated in 1926.
+Due to the multiple charities of founder Nelson Baker, the shrine is a popular pilgrimage and visitor destination in Lackawanna.
 It is part of the Diocese of Buffalo.